Address: 6 Capital Interchange Way, London TW8 0EX

 Games & The Arts

-Although academic rigour is at the centre of our school, our students are highly creative, with a reputation for excellence in music and the performing and visual arts.
-Our dynamic PE Department ensures success at both regional and national level across rowing, athletics, tennis, table tennis, cross country and netball.
+Our students are highly creative, with a reputation for excellence in music and the performing and visual arts.
+Our dynamic PE department ensures success at both regional and national level across rowing, athletics, tennis, table tennis, cross country and netball.
 We value the importance of inclusivity, opportunity and choice to ensure participation is maximised across all ability levels.

 We aim to develop the feeling of a family and social hub giving emotional support and security to all students and employees.
 Each student receives individual attention both educationally and pastorally.
-Children and young adults thrive when their self-esteem is bolstered and confidence enables them to flourish.
-Our approach is holistic as we believe that there can be no artificial barriers between a student’s intellectual, emotional, social and spiritual growth.
-A number of staff are involved in the life of each student, but in particular, the Personal Tutor who meets their tutee on a daily basis, stays the same staff member throughout the student’s seven years with us.
+Our approach is holistic, as we believe that there can be no artificial barriers between a student’s intellectual, emotional, social and spiritual growth.
+A number of staff are involved in the life of each student, but in particular, the personal tutor who meets their tutee on a daily basis, stays the same staff member throughout the student’s seven years with us.

 Head Teacher’s Philosophy